 One magnitude = 2.512 times brighter

-Modern astronomy has added precision to the magnitude scale.
+Modern astronomy added precision to the magnitude scale.
 A difference of 5 magnitudes corresponds to a brightness factor of a hundredfold.
-So a 1st-magnitude star is 100 times brighter than a 6th-magnitude star.
+So, a 1st-magnitude star is 100 times brighter than a 6th-magnitude star.

 Or, conversely, a 6th-magnitude star is 100 times dimmer than a 1st-magnitude star.